 About Conduct Supervision

-Conduct Supervision is responsible for the setting up and implementation of the regulatory framework aiming to secure appropriate consumer protection in operations of licence holders in the financial services industry.
-The Conduct Supervision section is a relatively newly-formed team which currently employs 25 persons and is projecting growth as it is gradually assuming a cross-sectorial function covering under its remit supervision in conduct of credit institutions, securities, trusts, company service providers, as well as insurance and pensions.
+Conduct Supervisory section is responsible for the setting up and implementation of the regulatory framework aiming to secure appropriate consumer protection in operations of licence holders in the financial services industry.
+The Conduct Supervisory section is a newly-formed team with a cross-sectorial function covering under its remit supervision in conduct of credit institutions, securities, trustees, company service providers, as well as insurance and pensions.

-- Undertake any other tasks as delegated by senior management in line with the exigencies of the Conduct Supervisory Unit and the Authority.
+- Undertake any other tasks as delegated by senior management in line with the exigencies of the Unit.

-- We are looking for candidates with solid academic background in accountancy, insurance, economics, and/or law or in another finance related background.
-Candidates having experience in a numerical/quantitative environment would be considered an asset.
+We are looking for candidates with solid academic background in Law, Banking & Finance or in another finance related background.

-- You will also possess a minimum of five (5) years working in financial services, ideally in the area of insurance.
+You will also possess a minimum of three (3) years working in financial services.

-- If you do not have the necessary academic or professional qualifications but you have at least ten (10) years of relevant experience, we would still be interested in speaking with you.
+If you do not have the necessary academic or professional qualifications but you have at least seven (7) years of relevant experience, we would still be interested in speaking with you.